cap-js-community/websocket/README.md

 ### WebSocket Server

-The websocket server is exposed on `cds` object implementation-independent at `cds.ws` and implementation-specific at `cds.io` or `cds.wss`.
+The CDS websocket server is exposed on `cds` object implementation-independent at `cds.ws` and implementation-specific at `cds.wss` for WebSocket Standard or `cds.io` for Socket.IO.
 Additional listeners can be registered bypassing CDS definitions and runtime.
 WebSocket server options can be provided via `cds.websocket.options`.

 Default protocol path is `/ws` and can be overwritten via `cds.env.protocols.websocket.path` resp. `cds.env.protocols.ws.path`;